 Website builders are inexpensive choices for making a website from scratch.
 You only have to manage your online content.
 You use these platforms to set up your website — from the layout, web pages, to the look.
 They do the heavy back-end work, so you can build a website without coding.

 You’ve got many options when it comes to choosing a website builder.
-Easy do-it-yourself solutions include GoDaddy’s Website Builder, a swipe-to-style tool that walks you through building a website using beautiful templates.
+Easy do-it-yourself solutions to create a site include GoDaddy’s Website Builder, a swipe-to-style tool that offers beautiful templates.
 It’s so user-friendly that you can build a mobile-responsive website in under an hour.

 For more advanced do-it-yourselfers, WordPress is the website building tool of choice.
 While there are free options to make a website, they come with a number of disadvantages — including lack of technical support and limited features.